thanassisfrank/browser-volume-visualiser/README.md

 ## Quick Start

-If you would like to run the program, download the repository and run the web server with the following command. *(python and the numpy library required)*
+If you would like to run the program, download the repository and run the web server with the following command. *(python 3 with numpy, h5py and aiohttp libraries required)*

 ```console
 $ python app.py
 ```

-To access the program's web interface navigate to `http://localhost:8080/index.html`.
+Everything within the `static/` folder will then be available at `http://localhost:8080/` by default.

 *The Chrome web browser is recommended as this is where the majority of testing has been carried out*

+## Project structure

+* [`ingest/`](ingest/README.md) python scripts for converting datasets into the split mesh-tree files for dynamic loading

+* [`static/`](static/README.md) all of the client code and dataset files